 A typical Calzone, about 424 g, has about 1306 calories, of which 811 are from fat.
 It also has a pretty high protein level, about 66g.
 So it’s pretty healthy unless you add more stuff inside it.

-It’s not gluten-free as we are using wheat, but you can make it vegan friendly by not adding any dairy products.
+It’s not gluten-free as we’re using wheat, but you can make it vegan-friendly by not adding any dairy products.

 Compared to that, a similar portion of pizza has about 1140 calories, out of which 372 are from fat and 48g of protein.
 Calzone dough is much richer than pizza dough; we have to use more of it, hence the higher calories.